thalesgaldino/demoapp/README.md

-# Image Search using Flicker API
+# Image Search using Flickr API

 Built on top of latest React Native sample(Vanilla version)